Welcome to Nic's Fix!

 Q: "Do you guarantee / warranty your work?"

 A: Yes!
-I offer a "6-12 Warranty".
-If my parts or workmanship fail within 12 months of repairs, I'll cover the repairs.
-If it's within the first 6 months I'll also cover shipping.
+I offer a 12-Month.
+If my parts or workmanship fail within 12 months of repairs, I'll cover the repairs and shipping.
 Shipping coverage only applies to US customers!
 International customers must figure out their own shipping.

 Q: "How long do repairs last?"